dabushori/AP1-2/README.md

 ### In this assignment we created:
 * Mat.cpp + Mat.h - a matrix class in cpp.
 * exceptions.cpp + exceptions.h - throwing exceptions.
-* bmp.cpp + bmp.h - parsing BMP pictures
+* bmp.cpp + bmp.h - parsing BMP pictures.
+* bmp_tester.cpp - with the given bmp_tester.hpp file.
 * * *
 ## Mat (Matrix) class is doing the following functions:
 ### The only member is a Matrix (from the first assignment)